FresnoState/mobilestudentintranet/Readme.md

 # Mobile Student Intranet Project

 Message Hub System with subscription based message publishing consisting of a web portal and mobile app.
 Subscriptions are in an information cube hiearchy format, which is stored in a NoSQL database and managed in the web portal.
 Messages are relayed to subscriptions through the web portal via FCM to the mobile app.
-The mobile app allows indidivuals to view messages and manage their subscriptions.
+The mobile app receives messages and stores them in a local datase.
+The app allows indidivuals to view their messages and manage their subscriptions.

 ## Team
 * Max Tsai